cohml/nerdart/README.md

 ## Setup

 This project requires a conda environment.
-To set it up, run the following command from your `base` environment:
+Use `mkenv.sh` to set it up.
+See the help for information on how to run it:

-    sh mkenv.sh
+    sh mkenv.sh --help

 ## Use